UXDProtocol/uxd-client/README.md

 const transaction = new Transaction();
 const mintWithMangoDepositoryIx =
   client.createMintWithMangoDepositoryInstruction(
-    1, // UI amount of collateral to mint
-    5, // 0.5% slippage in points
+    1, // UI amount of collateral to use to mint UXD 5, // 0.5% slippage in points
     controller,
     depository, // matching Mango Depository for the collateral